paritytech/polkadot/roadmap/parachains.md

 Auctioning and registration of parachains.
 This is already implemented and follows the [Parachain Allocation — Research at W3F](https://research.web3.foundation/en/latest/polkadot/Parachain-Allocation.html) document.

-#### *Parathread Auctions*
+#### *On-demand Blockspace Purchase*

 Category: Runtime

-Parathreads are pay-as-you-go parachains.
-This consists of an on-chain mechanism for resolving an auction by collators and ensuring that they author a block.
+The blockspace purchasing system for on-demand parachains consists of an on-chain mechanism for resolving block space purchases by collators and ensuring that they author a block.

-The node-side portion of parathreads is for collators to actually cast bids and to be configured for which conditions to cast bids under.
+The node-side portion of on-demand parachains is for collators to actually purchase blockspace and to configure the conditions in which purchases are made.

 #### *Validator Assignment*